vatsimnetwork/simaware-tracon-project/README.md

 If you are submitting a new boundary, create a new folder in the `Boundaries` folder with the name of the folder matching the `id` of the feature property (see **Feature Properties** below).
 In the folder, create one `<yoursector>.json` file for the airport, or use one JSON file per sector if you have multiple sectors that can be online (example: [Boundaries/N90](https://github.com/vatsimnetwork/simaware-tracon-project/tree/main/Boundaries/N90)).

+## Submitting a Pull Request
+When submitting a Pull Request in GitHub, please make sure to use the template provided by GitHub, and fill out the information asked.
+This way, we can more easily identify what the change is, and how to test that it is working.

+You should include one or more screenshots of the change in the PR using a GIS viewer, demonstrating what the sector is supposed to look like.
+If this is a new change, you should also ensure that there is documentation backing up the change as necessary, for example images from an AIP that shows the sector.
+You can use [this example]([url](https://github.com/vatsimnetwork/simaware-tracon-project/pull/294)) to see what a PR should look like.

 ## How Do I Verify My Account To Submit Updates?

 While we work on a contribution policy, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to k.moberg@vatsim.net (address subject to change).
 Only authorized users from each Region, Division, or FIR/ARTCC will be permitted to submit updates. **PRs from non-verified accounts will NOT be merged.**